Header image for Publishing Opportunities

 Journal Partners & Publishing Opportunities

-The 6th Conservation Asia Congress (CAC Nepal 2026) is proud to partner with two leading open-access journals to provide our delegates with platforms to share their research, develop their scientific writing skills, and contribute to thematic Special Issues.
+The 6th Conservation Asia Congress (CAC Nepal 2026) is proud to partner with three leading open-access journals to provide our delegates with platforms to share their research, develop their scientific writing skills, and contribute to thematic Special Issues.

 Integrative Conservation (IC)